cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 ## Introduction

-In this post I'll walk you through concepts of programming and application development by example of an AI  that will play the game [Battlesnake](https://play.battlesnake.com/).
+In this guide I'll walk you through concepts of programming and application development by example of an AI  that will play the game [Battlesnake](https://play.battlesnake.com/).
 The aim of this tutorial is to help you step beyond the 'programming a calculator' phase.
 You know what